2C-O-4

-2C-O-4 (4-isopropoxy-2,5-dimethoxyphenethylamine) is a phenethylamine of the 2C family.
+2C-O-4, also known as 4-isopropoxy-2,5-dimethoxyphenethylamine, is a phenethylamine of the 2C family.
 It is also a positional isomer of isoproscaline and was probably first synthesized by Alexander Shulgin.
-It produces hallucinogenic, psychedelic, and entheogenic effects.
+It produces hallucinogenic or psychedelic effects.
 Because of the low potency of 2C-O-4, and the inactivity of 2C-O, Shulgin felt that the 2C-O series would not be an exciting area for research, and did not pursue any further analogues.

+Use and effects

+Little is known about the psychopharmacological effects of 2C-O-4.
+Based on the one report available in his book PiHKAL, Shulgin lists the dose of 2C-O-4 as being >60 mg.
+At 60 mg, threshold psychoactive effects occurred.
+These included awareness of something in the front part of the head, yawning, physiological changes, and a general exhilaration and excitement.
+The effects lasted a few hours and were rated as a +1 on the Shulgin Rating Scale.
+The drug was regarded as remaining to be fully explored.